 Air is shared by all members of a community and suitable air quality is important in fostering healthy living and working environments.
 Maintaining suitable air quality requires continual attentiveness to mitigate or eliminate unfavorable conditions.
-Poor air quality due to pollution causes harm to humans, animals, plant life, water quality and aesthetics.
+Poor air quality due to pollution causes harm to humans, animals, plant life, water quality and aesthetics (e.g. visibility).
 Poor air quality creates health problems particularly for groups with sensitivities such as children, the elderly, and persons with respiratory problems.
-Local air quality is affected most significantly by motor vehicles and other fossilfuel burning vehicles, accounting for approximately 80 percent of air pollution emissions in the San Diego region.
+Local air quality is affected most significantly by motor vehicles and other fossil-fuel burning vehicles, accounting for approximately 80 percent of air pollution emissions in the San Diego region.
 Freeways are a primary source of concentrated adverse health effects resulting from air pollution.
 These associations are diminished with distance from the pollution source.
-Positive trends include evidence that diesel particulate matter, which is responsible for most of the airborne cancer risk in California, has declined by 68 percent between 1990 through 2012 as a result of state regulations.
-California's ambitious goals to increase zero-emission and near-zero emission vehicles will also have air quality, climate change, and public health benefits over time, as discussed in the City's Climate Action Plan.
-The City of San Diego General Plan Conservation Element addresses air quality in the San Diego Air Basin and includes policies designed to improve air quality on a citywide level.
+The City of San Diego 2008 General Plan Conservation Element addresses air quality in the San Diego Air Basin and includes policies designed to improve air quality on a citywide level.
+Location-specific conditions can lead to ongoing community-based recommendations for improvement.

-- CE-3.1 Implement a pattern of land uses and street designs that foster walking, bicycling and transit as modes of travel. - CE-3.2 Incorporate building features into new residential buildings located within 500 feet of the outside freeway travel lane to reduce the effects of air pollution. - CE-3.3 Encourage street tree and private tree planting programs as well as the retention of mature landscaping throughout the community to increase adsorption of carbon dioxide and pollutants.
-(See also Urban Design Section 4.3) - CE-3.4 Encourage the relocation of incompatible uses that contribute to poor air quality.
+- CE-3.1 Implement a pattern of land uses and street designs that foster walking and biking as modes of travel. - CE-3.2 Consider a buffer between freeways and sensitive receptor land uses such as housing, schools and active use parks.
+Design of the buffer should take into consideration the ambient type and concentration of air pollutants from vehicle emissions on a particular roadway, prevailing wind patterns and topography; established neighborhood land use patterns and character. - CE-3.3 Encourage street tree and private tree planting programs as well as the retention of mature landscaping throughout the community to increase adsorption of carbon dioxide and pollutants.